operand/agency/README.md

 does not include support for constructing prompts or working with vector databases, etc. Implementation of agent behavior is left up to you.

-The goal of Agency is to enable others to create custom agent solutions by providing a minimal, flexible, and scalable foundation that can support a wide variety of use cases.
-So if you're looking to build a custom agent system, Agency might be for you.
+Agency focuses on lower level concerns like communication, observation, scalability, and security.
+The library strives to provide the basic building blocks of an agent system without imposing additional structure on you.

+The goal is to allow you to experiment and discover the right approaches that work for you.
+And once you've found an implementation that works, you can scale it out to your needs.

 ## What are some known limitations or issues?